Progress report for LNC22-461

 Project Outcomes

-We are still collecting and processing the data to help us provide an accurate answer to this question.
+We are still collecting and processing the data as we continue to host workshops to help us provide an accurate answer to this question.
+When workshops are complete we will able to share what we learned from our data analysis in the final report.

 Attached are several photos from our classes.